morinlab/MBB243/Glossary.md

 - A user-settable shorthand way to run a command in bash.
 Often used to run a command that reqires complex set of parameters
 - These are set using the built-in alias command, usually in the `.bashrc` or `.bash_profile` file: `alias alias_name="command_to_run"`

+### argument

+- A value (e.g. string, integer) given to a program at runtime.
+Typically these will specify the input for the program or the path to an input file along with specifying options or settings for the program.